 Porth Pistyll is a little visited beach just over a mile long, situated between the headlands of Penrhyn Bodeilas (to the south) and Penrhyn Glas.
-The shore is mostly shingle and some sand at low tide, with the remains of a port at its southern end.
-The beach is backed by boulder clay banks, and most of the pebbles on the upper shore are of granite.
-Towards the northern end on the lower shore, a good variety of pebbles can be found.
+The shore is mostly granite pebbles and some sand at low tide, backed by boulder clay banks.
+The remains of a port are at its southern end.

 A small lane just north of Pistyll village leads to St Beuno's church, scenically situated in a grove next to a small stream.
-There is a parking area just a few yards down this lane with additional parking in a layby on the opposite side of the B4417.
+A parking area is just a few yards down this lane (Grid Ref : SH329421 / Lat : 52.9508°N, Lon : 4.4875°W), with further parking available in a lay-by on the opposite side of the B4417.

-To reach the beach you need to turn right at the church into a field, and then head for the opposite corner where you will find a small gate.
+To reach the beach you need to turn right at the church into a field, heading for a small gate at the opposite corner.
 The path down to the shore is a little indistinct, but rocks have been set into the ground to form some basic steps.